Published on January 10, 2020 – Last Updated on May 7, 2022

 The best way to start off your morning mediation is by sitting in a comfortable position with your spine straight.
 You can do this on the floor or on a chair; it is totally up to you and what makes you feel comfortable.
 Once you have found a position, close your eyes and begin to focus on your breath.
 Inhale through your nose, count to four, then exhale through your mouth, counting to four.
 Continue this pattern for a few minutes letting your thoughts come and go without judgment.
 If your mind starts to wander, refocus on your breath.
 After a few minutes, open your eyes and begin your day feeling refreshed and rejuvenated.

 You have to understand that there is no clear and cut manual when your mental health is concerned.
 What works for you is what is best for you.
 Similar is the morning meditation.
 You only need to find a way that fits you and begin practicing it.
 Your morning routine should begin with positive thoughts and energy.
 This will help you make the most out of the day ahead.

 Guided Morning Meditation

-An easy way to begin morning guided meditation is by trying our Mindtastik app.
-It helps you to customize your morning meditation based on your preferences.
-You can choose from meditation playlists to thoughtful quotes that help you find your true peaceful inner self.
-Consequently, by including guided morning meditation into your daily routine, you begin your day with a renewed zeal towards life.
+An easy way to begin morning guided meditation is by trying our hypnosis app.
+It helps you to customize your meditation based on your preferences.
+For example, you can choose from meditation playlists to thoughtful quotes that help you find your true peaceful inner self.
+Consequently, you begin your day with a renewed zeal towards life by including guided morning meditation into your daily practice.